Sage-Bionetworks/PythonEmbedInR/README.md

 ### Overwrite the returned object in R

 For many reasons, a returned object from an R wrapper function does not have the R-friendly bahaviors.
 As an author of an R package, one may want to modify the returned object.
-Here is a simple example using `transformReturnObject` param:
+Here is a simple example using `transformReturnObject` parameter:
 ```r
 objectDefinitionHelper <- function(object) {
   # change returned object name from "GeneratorWrapper.<some function name>" to "GeneratorWrapper"